 - Secure large appliances and furniture to walls.

 - As much as possible, don’t store heavy items on high shelves.

 - Know how to turn the gas and electricity off.

 - Store chemicals and flammable items properly to avoid spillage.
 Store them away from heat as well.

-- Secure paintings, plants and other hanging objects so they don’t fall off, especially if they are near the bed or couch.
+- Secure paintings, plants, and other hanging objects so they don’t fall off, especially near the bed or couch.

 - Have a professional evaluate the structural integrity of your house and do necessary repairs and improvements.

 - Carry a whistle or flashlight with you at all times, so you can signal for help in case you get trapped.